elilouise/Double-Pendulum/README.md

 # Double-Pendulum
-Recurrent Neural Network that predicts future state of pendulum system
+Recurrent Neural Network that predicts future state of a double pendulum system